Skip to content

 Scene preservation in a dynamic environment

-A crash scene differs from every other scene in this syllabus on one axis: time pressure to clear it.
+A crash scene differs from most forensic scenes in one critical respect: time pressure to clear it.
 A homicide in a bedroom can be cordoned for 24 hours.
 A fatal collision on NH-48 outside Mumbai loses control of the lane in roughly 45 minutes.
 Skid marks degrade with the next monsoon shower, gouge marks fill with rubber dust by the next truck, and debris drifts every time a vehicle passes.
 The whole reconstruction depends on documentation made within the first hour.

 The first-officer protocol is therefore aggressive about geometry capture before evidence collection.
 Photographs and a measured sketch come first; physical recovery comes second.
 Tyre-mark lengths are paint-marked in chalk or spray before the road is washed down.
 The point of rest of every vehicle and every body is fixed by triangulating from two permanent reference points (a kilometre post, a culvert edge, a survey marker on the carriageway).